Depression, Personality Pathology, and Regulation of Emotion in Later Life (DP-RELATE)

 Clinical Team: Ferkauf Older Adult Program (FOAP)

-Current Trainees and Alumni
+Current Trainees (2025-2026)

 Rachel Best

-Rachel is a fourth-year student in the Clinical Psychology Health Emphasis Ph.D.
+Rachel is a fifth-year student in the Clinical Psychology Health Emphasis Ph.D.
 Program at Yeshiva University.
 She received her B.A. in Philosophy, Neuroscience, and Psychology from Washington University in St. Louis.
 Rachel has completed clinical training at Zucker Hillside Hospital, Brooklyn College, and Memorial Sloan Kettering, and she is currently a FOAP extern.
 Her research interests involve improving the quality of life in stigmatized populations, specifically older adults and pain patients.
 Her dissertation will assess baseline predictors of treatment outcomes in a Mindfulness-Based Cognitive Therapy for Migraine study.
 In addition to her research and clinical roles, Rachel enjoys teaching at Stern College and Hunter College.

 Sarah Styke